Pets can be expensive, but some are cheaper to look after than others. So, let's take a look at which breeds are the cheapest to insure...

 Is now the right time?

 It’s a good idea to think long and hard about whether it’s the right time for you to get a pet before diving in.
 Pets are a long-term commitment that you are entering for the lifetime of the pet so it’s good to test out whether you can still afford your pet should your circumstances change.
-Just like the cost of life insurance for us, as pets get older they become more expensive to insure which is why you’ll likely see premium increases at renewal.
+Just like the cost of life insurance for us, as pets get older they become more expensive to insure which is why you’ll see premium increases at renewal.
 It's also worth remembering that many pets are considerably more expensive than they were previously, due to the coronavirus pandemic and subsequent increase in pet purchases.
 So, make sure you do your research and don't pay over the odds for your pet or your insurance.

 If you’re considering taking our pet insurance, take a look at LV=’s range of pet insurance policies.